-The applicant is requesting approval of a non-gated detached single-family residential project with public streets.
-In addition, the request includes reduced setbacks and increased lot coverages.
-A Homeowner's Association will be established with this project and will provide for maintenance of park areas within the development.
+The applicant is requesting approval of a non-gated detached single-family planned residential development project with public streets.
+A Homeowner's Association will be established with this project and will provide for maintenance of park areas and common landscaping within the development.

-The project will follow the standards of the Planned Development Standards/Guidelines.
+The project will follow the standards of the Planned Residential Development Standards/Guidelines.
 The R-1-PRD Zone District permits the applicant to propose project specific setbacks and lot coverage standards.
 The applicant has provided a list of standards as follows: